Official Website of the

 Through the Apostles' successors, the Catholic Church has been following Jesus' command to "do this in memory of me" for more than 2,000 years.
 "In order to leave them a pledge of (his) love, in order never to depart from his own and to make them sharers in his Passover, (Jesus) instituted the Eucharist as the memorial of his death and resurrection, and commanded his Apostles to celebrate it until his return; 'thereby he constituted them priests of the New Testament.'" (catechism, no. 1337)

 Taking him at his word when he said, "This is my body," and "This is my blood," the Church teaches that the bread and wine become the Body and Blood of Jesus at every Mass.
 Though Christ is present in many ways in his Church, his presence in the Eucharist is unique.
-He "makes himself wholly and entirely present" in the bread and wine.
+He "makes himself wholly and entirely present" under the appearance of bread and wine.
 Therefore, the Eucharist is the "source and summit of the Christian life." (no. 1324)

 "The Church and the world have a great need for eucharistic worship.
 Jesus awaits us in this sacrament of love.
 Let us not refuse the time to go to meet him in adoration, in contemplation full of faith, and open to making amends for the serious offenses and crimes of the world.
 Let our adoration never cease." — St. John Paul II, "Dominicae Cenae," no. 3